matt2ology/csc177-data-analytics-and-mining/quiz03_svm_kmeans_nn_response.md

 ## Question 13: Explain in which situations F1 Score is desirable over Accuracy

-> GitHub Copilot: The F1 Score is desirable over Accuracy in situations where the data is imbalanced.
-This means that the number of positive samples is much less than the number of negative samples, or vice versa.
+> The F1 Score is desirable over Accuracy in situations where there is a
+> significant class imbalance in the dataset.
+Accuracy might provide misleading
+> evaluation metric in scenarios where one class vastly outnumbers the other;

-> In such cases, a model might have a high accuracy by simply predicting the majority class, but it would not be effectively identifying the minority class, which is often the point of interest.
+> that is, a model could achieve high accuracy by simply predicting the majority

-> The F1 Score, being the harmonic mean of Precision and Recall, gives a better measure of the incorrectly classified cases than the Accuracy Metric.
-It is more useful in the case of uneven class distribution as it seeks a balance between Precision and Recall.
+> class.
+>
+> The F1 Score, considers both precision and recall.
+This is valuable in
+> such cases because it provides a balanced measure that considers both false
+> positives and false negatives; and, this is particularly crucial in
+> applications like fraud detection, medical diagnosis, or rare event
+> prediction, for focus is on correctly identifying instances of the minority
+> class while minimizing both types of classification errors.

 ---

-> The F1 Score is desirable over Accuracy in situations where there is a significant class imbalance in the dataset.
-Accuracy might provide a misleading evaluation metric in scenarios where one class vastly outnumbers the other.
-That is a model could achieve high accuracy by simply predicting the majority class.
-The F1 Score, which considers both precision and recall.
-This is valuable in such cases because it provides a balanced measure that considers both false positives and false negatives; and, this is particularly crucial in applications like fraud detection, medical diagnosis, or rare event prediction, for focus is on correctly identifying instances of the minority class while minimizing both types of classification errors.
+> GitHub Copilot: The F1 Score is desirable over Accuracy in situations where
+> the data is imbalanced.
+This means that the number of positive samples is
+> much less than the number of negative samples, or vice versa.
+>
+> In such cases, a model might have a high accuracy by simply predicting the
+> majority class, but it would not be effectively identifying the minority
+> class, which is often the point of interest.
+>
+> The F1 Score, being the harmonic mean of Precision and Recall, gives a better
+> measure of the incorrectly classified cases than the Accuracy Metric.
+> It is more useful in the case of uneven class distribution as it seeks a
+> balance between Precision and Recall.

 ## Question 14